Halibut Fishing License

 Who does this requirement apply to?

-The requirement for weekly electronic reporting applies to commercial harvesters who hold a halibut endorsement on their commercial fishing license.
+The requirement for weekly electronic reporting applies to commercial harvesters who hold a halibut fishing license.

 When do I need to report?